Ex-Wells Fargo analyst settles U.S. SEC insider trading case for $75,000

-NEW YORK, May 28 (Reuters) - A former Wells Fargo & Co analyst has agreed to pay $75,000 to resolve charges by U.S. regulators that he engaged in insider trading with an employee at the bank.
+NEW YORK (Reuters) - A former Wells Fargo & Co analyst has agreed to pay $75,000 to resolve charges by U.S. regulators that he engaged in insider trading with an employee at the bank.

 The U.S. Securities and Exchange Commission revealed the settlement with Gregory Bolan, the trader, in an order made public Thursday.
 The agency previously confirmed reaching a deal in March ahead of a trial but did not at the time provide terms.